MykhailoAndr/3D_Models/README.md

-Models which (most of them) were created by me for mine game for All-Ukrainian olympiad ItTalent
+Models (most of them) were created using blender for my game for the All-Ukrainian olympiad ItTalent